 You might be asking, “Isn’t that a little too non-specific?”

 Yes, it is!
-At least, for smaller advertisers it is.
+At least, for many small advertisers it is.

 The beauty of Search ads is that you can target people’s intent very effectively by keyword phrase.
 So your ads only appear when users search for the specific words that are related to your business’s products or services.